mas-bandwidth/netcode/STANDARD.md

 All data is written in little-endian byte order.

-This rule applies not only to packet data, but also to sequence numbers converted to byte arrays when used as nonce values, and to associated data passed in to AEAD encryption primitives.
+This applies not only to packet data, but also to sequence numbers converted to byte array nonce values, and to associated data passed in to AEAD encryption primitives.

 ## Connect Token

 A _connect token_ ensures that only authenticated clients can connect to dedicated servers.

-The connect token has two parts: private and public.
+The connect token has two parts: public and private.

-The private portion of a connect token is encrypted and signed with a private key shared between the web backend and dedicated server instances.
+The private portion is encrypted and signed with a private key shared between the web backend and dedicated server instances.

 Prior to encryption the private connect token data has the following binary format.